Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Skin quality / GLOW / KLOW

-Start: GLOW for calm skin; KLOW when inflammation is part of the skin problem.
+Anchor: GLOW for calm skin; KLOW where inflammation is part of the skin problem.

-Add only if: procedure recovery, reactive skin, hair shedding, or pigmentation goals need an advanced layer.
+Layer when: procedure recovery, reactive skin, hair shedding, or pigmentation goals call for an advanced layer.

 Full guide: GLOW and KLOW